1998at/Neural-Style-Transfer-Webapp/README.md

 ## To run the app
-1.Clone the Repository
+- Clone the Repository
-2.Install all dependencies in your environment using pip or conda 3.Run the following
+- Install all dependencies in your environment using pip or conda
+- Run the following
 ```
 python app.py
 ```